Deathspike/normalasser/README.md

     normalize-ssa parse /path/to/your/video.mkv

-Or to recursively find and parse `.ass`/`.mkv` files in a folder, run:
+Or to recursively find and parse `.ass`/`.mkv` files in a directory, run:

-    normalize-ssa parse /path/to/your/folder
+    normalize-ssa parse /path/to/your/directory

-To extract a single language from a `.mkv`, like `eng` for English, run:
+To extract a different language than *English* from a `.mkv`, like `ger` for *German*, run:

-    normalize-ssa parse -l eng /path/to/your/folder
+    normalize-ssa parse -l ger /path/to/your/fileOrDirectory

 And to select a different font size, run:

-    normalize-ssa parse -l eng -s large /path/to/your/folder
+    normalize-ssa parse -s large /path/to/your/fileOrDirectory

 The valid font sizes are `tiny`, `small`, `normal`, `large` or `huge`.